Tektor 2200 ohms

 Little Tattlers by Marinette were nice looking 1000 ohm economy grade headphones that were cheaply made and the earcaps tended to crack, but most sets I have had are still in working condition, though the one piece center pole magnet tends to lose its strength and is difficult to remagnetize.
 Sensitivity only fair at best for crystal radio listening though they are cheap and will work on locals or a battery set.

-mid 1920's and are well made headsets.
-The Triangle are fairly common
+are all mid 1920's and are well made headsets.
+The Triangle are

 The Thomas headset is probably 1950's vintage and cheaply made.